stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 By designing your API first, you are able to facilitate discussion with your stakeholders (your internal team, customers, or possibly other teams within your organization who want to consume your API) well before you might have coded yourself past the point of no return.
 This collaboration then allows you to build user stories, mock your API, and generate documentation that can be used to further socialize the intent and functionality of the service you’re building.

 There is absolutely no excuse for claiming that API first is a difficult or unsupported path.
-This is a pattern that can be applied to noncloud software development, but it is particularly well suited to cloud development in its ability to allow rapid prototyping, support a services ecosystem, and facilitate the automated deployment testing and continuous delivery pipelines that are some of the hallmarks of modern cloud-native application development.
+This is a pattern that can be applied to non-cloud software development, but it is particularly well suited to cloud development in its ability to allow rapid prototyping, support a services ecosystem, and facilitate the automated deployment testing and continuous delivery pipelines that are some of the hallmarks of modern cloud-native application development.

 This pattern is an extension of the contract-first development pattern, where developers concentrate on building the edges or seams of their application first.
 With the integration points tested continuously via CI servers, teams can work on their own services and still maintain reasonable assurance that everything will work together properly.